 As the Successor Agency pays down the obligations of the former Redevelopment Agency, the Paramedic Tax revenues that were previously directed to the RDA and now the Successor Agency are slowly, but surely, coming back to the City for paramedic service sooner than they otherwise would have been.
 For FY 2021-22, it is estimated that 64.2% of paramedic tax revenues ($1.597 million) allocated to the RPTTF will be passed back to the City.

 The following is a summary of the estimated levy; the amount to be allocated to the Successor Agency and the amount to be passed back to the City:

 |Redevelopment Area Properties

-The estimated paramedic tax levy, net of the amount retained by the Successor Agency. is projected to generate $4,783,000 to the City of Brea in Fiscal Year 2021-22.
+The estimated paramedic tax levy, net of the amount retained by the Successor Agency is projected to generate $4,783,000 to the City of Brea in Fiscal Year 2021-22.
 The revenue collected will cover approximately 76.3% of the $6,271,744 of estimated program costs.
-The difference is to be funded from the City's General Fund in the amount of $1,154,830 and other revenue sources in the amount of $333,914.
+The difference is to be funded from the City's General Fund in the amount of $1,154,830 and other revenues sources in the amount of $333,914.
 Other revenue sources include pass-thru revenue received for Advanced Life Support (ALS) ambulance transport services, as well as revenue received from the City of Fullerton for Fire Command Staff Sharing of the EMS Manager position.
 The City of Fullerton reimburses the City of Brea for 59% of the position.

 |William Gallardo, City Manager